George Rogers Taylor

 George Rogers Taylor (1895 – April 11, 1983) was an American economic historian, best known for his 1951 work The Transportation Revolution, 1815–1860.

 Biography

 Taylor was born in Beaver Dam, Wisconsin.
 He was the son of Webb Vine Taylor and Grace Rogers.
 He received his undergraduate and doctoral degrees from the University of Chicago.
 He graduated in 1914 from Wayland Academy at Beaver Dam and from what was then Oshkosh Normal School in 1916.
 He earned his way through college by waiting on tables, mowing lawns and tending furnaces.
-After his graduation from Oshkosh Normal School, he served a year as principal of a small elementary school at Waukesha and then enlisted for two years in the U.S. Navy during World War I. He taught for two years at Wayland Academy and then received his bachelor degree 1921 and his doctorate in 1929, both from the University of Chicago.
+After his graduation from Oshkosh Normal School, he served a year as principal of a small elementary school at Waukesha and then enlisted for two years in the U.S. Navy during World War I. He taught for two years at Wayland Academy and then received his bachelor's degree 1921 and his doctorate in 1929, both from the University of Chicago.